How to Make Spinach Artichoke Dip That Tastes Just Like Houston’s

-Microwave or bake: The dip can be microwaved or baked.
+The dip can be microwaved or baked.
 I prefer baking, as the edges get golden and the cheese gets a slightly crisp edge.
-If you microwave, I suggest using a 80% level and cooking in 5 minute increments.
+If you microwave, I suggest cooking at 80% and in 5 minute increments.

 - French Onion Cheese Fondue

 - Bacon Wrapped Brown Sugar Crusted Little Sausages

 If you have an upcoming party, small group or tailgate, give this dip a try.
 I’d love to hear how it turns out, so please leave comments below.
 As always, thanks so much for stopping by.
 Be blessed, and stay savvy!!!

 Houston's Spinach Artichoke Dip Copycat Recipe

 This is the best spinach artichoke dip I've ever eaten!
 So glad my friend Sally shared the recipe!